-Did you know that over the summer months your child loses math computational skills, as well as reading and spelling abilities?
+Did you know that, over the summer months, your child loses math computational skills, as well as reading and spelling abilities?
 He may also score lower on standardized tests at the end of summer vacation than he did at the beginning of summer vacation.
 This phenomenon is known as summer learning loss, and it occurs over the summer months when children are not engaging in daily academic enrichment.
-And according to some studies, summer learning loss can follow students beyond middle school.
+According to some studies, summer learning loss can follow students beyond middle school.
 Here’s the theory: each summer results in learning loss, and those losses can accumulate over the years, causing the student to eventually perform below their grade level.

 This summer, keep your kids’ minds engaged with fun apps that reinforce concepts learned during the school year.
 Here are five with top ratings:

 1. ABC Mouse.com – (for ages 2-7)